Shompi/Fuyumi/README.md

 ### Where can I read the documentation? ###

-_Muki itself doesn't have a documentation (besides the one showing the commands inside Discord.) but Im leaving the documentation for some of the packages that Muki is most dependent for:_
+_Muki itself doesn't have a documentation (besides the one showing the commands inside Discord.) but Im leaving the documentation for some of the packages that Muki is most dependent:_

 * [Discord.js v12+](https://discord.js.org/)
 * [node.js v14+](https://nodejs.org/)